 Are you comparing radio button vs checkbox fields for your forms?

 Radio buttons and checkboxes are both elements for making selections in online forms.
 As a common practice, they are used interchangeably and thus sometimes incorrectly.

-In this article, we will compare radio buttons vs checkboxes so your forms always use fields that make the most sense for a given purpose.
+In this article, we’ll compare radio buttons vs checkboxes so your forms always use fields that make the most sense.

 In This Article